iwtkachenko/great-vue-hoc-helper/README.md

 ---
 ## Motivation
 My tasks are related to writing complicated visual components, which potentially have complicated relationships with one another.
-E.g. composable interfaces of product purchase that heavily implies polimorfism of some parts of the interface based on the product type and state.
+E.g. composable interface of product purchase that heavily implies polimorphism of some parts of the interface based on the product type and state.
-Also I'm responsible for reliablity and performance of all these things.
+Also I'm responsible for reliablity and performance of the application I'm working with.
-I need to make code simple and have things under full control.
+I need to make code simple and have things under total control.

-Because I face vue js in production for some project I need to vuejs for mentioned purposes, so I decided to make it behave a more React way.
+Because I face vue js in production for the project I need to tune vuejs for mentioned purposes.
+So I decided to make it behave a more React way.

 ## Limitations
 This library is mostly useful when you use: